aj-rom/aj-rom/README.md

 My name is A.J.
 I love many things, but programming has had a special place in my heart ever since a young age.
 Here is some info on me.

-- 🔭 I’m currently working on setting up my [personal portfolio](https://aj-rom.github.io).
+- 🔭 I’m currently working on a couple of side projects: [warframe-ruby](https://github.com/aj-rom/warframe-ruby) and [neow-browser](https://github.com/aj-rom/neow-browser).
 - 🌱 I’m currently searching for a Software Engineering position.
 - 👯 I’m looking to collaborate on any of my projects, feel free to contribute!